seyedrazavi/blog.srazavi.com/_posts/2020-05-18-are-our-minds-like-computers-3.markdown

 1. It identifies the molecular events that contribute to neural events.
 2. It explains how neural events contribute to neural networks and circuits.
-3. It explained how these networks and circuits in turn contribute to the relevant system events.
+3. It explains how these networks and circuits in turn contribute to the relevant system events.
 4. Finally, how the relevant systems, such as a human being in her environment, produce behaviour.

 Together these criteria aim at giving a full account of cognition, drawing from the methods of their various disciplines.
 Underpinning it all is the methodology of mechanistic explanation.